polyaxon/polyaxon/docs/templates/experimentation/experiments.md

   cmd: python3 train.py --batch-size={{ batch_size }} --lr={{ lr }}
 ```

-If the code requires many python dependencies, Polyaxon provides an elegant way to install these requirements,
+If the code requires many python dependencies, you can install these requirements by using a `requirements.txt` file,
 instead of specifying every single library in the `build_steps` part of the `run` section,
-we can create a requirements file with the name `polyaxon_requirements.txt` and just create one command in the build_steps `pip install -r polyaxon_requirements.txt`
+we can create a requirements file with the name `polyaxon_requirements.txt` and just create one command in the build_steps `pip install -r polyaxon_requirements.txt`.
-and Polyaxon will automatically detect it and install the requirements.

-Polyaxon also allows you to specify a `polyaxon_setup.sh` file, and a command to execute that file `./polyaxon_setup.sh`.
+You can also add any other executable script, e.g. `polyaxon_setup.sh` file, and a command to execute that file `./polyaxon_setup.sh`.

 Let's create a `polyaxon_requirements.txt` to demonstrate this process.